Man Analyzing Chart on Computer

 Hopefully, this article has made you more comfortable with the idea of investing when the stock market is at or near all-time highs.

-A handful of them will precede market crashes, but most of them will probably lead to more highs.
+Yes, a handful of them will precede market crashes.
+But most of them will be followed by more highs.

 Author